Elena Dementieva: 2010: Final year

 Dementieva began the year representing Russia in the Hopman Cup partnering Igor Andreev.
 She lost her opening match in the round-robin stage to Sabine Lisicki before defeating Yaroslava Shvedova and Laura Robson.
 However, Russia failed to make the final as they finished third in Group B.

-Dementieva's first title of the year came at the Medibank International, where she was also the defending champion.
+Dementieva's first title of the year came at Sydney, where she was also the defending champion.
 She defeated world No. 1 Serena Williams in the final, successfully defending her title.
-En route to the final she defeated world No. 2, Dinara Safina, as well as the world No. 6, Victoria Azarenka, in the quarterfinals and semifinals respectively, winning in straight sets on both occasions.
-She is the first woman since Martina Hingis in 2001 and 2002 to win the Medibank International in consecutive years.
+En route to the final she defeated world No. 2, Dinara Safina, as well as the world No. 6, Victoria Azarenka, in the quarterfinals and semifinals, respectively, winning in straight sets on both occasions.
+She is the first woman since Martina Hingis in 2001 and 2002 to win the Sydney International in consecutive years.

 Dementieva was seeded fifth at the Australian Open.
 She defeated Vera Dushevina in the first round.
 In the second round she lost to wild card, former world No. 1, and eventual finalist Justine Henin, despite having two set points in the first set, and one set point at 6–5 in the second set tie-break.

-Dementieva's next tournament was the Open GDF Suez in Paris where she advanced to the final for the second consecutive year.
+Dementieva's next tournament was the Open GdF Suez in Paris where she advanced to the final for the second consecutive year.
 In her second final of the year, she came from a set down to defeat Lucie Šafářová.

 Dementieva was then the fifth seed at the Dubai Championships.
 She retired against Hantuchová in the second round because of shoulder injury while trailing 6–4, 1–1.
 Dementieva then played at the inaugural Malaysian Open in Kuala Lumpur.
 Seeded first, she advanced to her third final of the year where she fell in straight sets to Alisa Kleybanova.

 Dementieva then took part in the Premier Mandatory events in North America.
-At the BNP Paribas Open, Dementieva lost to Agnieszka Radwańska in the quarterfinals.
-The following week at the Sony Ericsson Open, she lost in the second round to Justine Henin.
+At Indian Wells, Dementieva lost to Agnieszka Radwańska in the quarterfinals.
+The following week at the Miami Open, she lost in the second round to Justine Henin.

 Dementieva represented Russia in the semifinal round of the 2010 Fed Cup against the United States.
 She defeated Bethanie Mattek-Sands and Melanie Oudin in her two singles matches.
 In the deciding doubles match, Dementieva and Alla Kudryavtseva fell to Mattek-Sands and Liezel Huber.

 At the Internazionali BNL d'Italia, where Dementieva was the sixth seed, she lost in the third round to a resurgent Ana Ivanovic for the first time.
 She then played at the Madrid Open, where she defeated Aleksandra Wozniak in the first round 6–0, 6–1.
 She lost to Alexandra Dulgheru in the second round even after serving for the match.
 Despite the loss, Dementieva managed to be the Russian No. 1 for the first time in her career.